chaintool-tech-oss/brand-kit/README.md

 # Chaintool brand-kit

-[Chaintool](https://chaintool.ai) is a blockchain metadata and application company.
+[Chaintool](https://chaintool.ai) is THE blockchain metadata and application company.

 This repo contains logos for the Chaintool brand.